Skip to content

 The test scripts are linked to an external data source and instructed to read and populate the required data as needed.

-Benefits of a Data-Driven Framework include:
+Benefits of Data-Driven Frameworks:

-Multiple data sets can be used in tests.
+• Multiple data sets can be used in tests.

 • By altering the data, several scenarios may be evaluated fast, minimizing the number of scripts required.